Russell & Smith Automotive Group

 The fingerprint reader keeps sales employees from being tempted to take vehicles from the dealership for personal reasons, such as lunch breaks or running errands.
 “You cannot compromise KeyTrak the way the other systems can be compromised,” Chernault said.
 “KeyTrak is fairly absolute.
 You put your fingerprint on the reader, you are the one who took the keys.”

 To track vehicles more efficiently, Russell & Smith chose to network the KeyTrak systems in their Ford sales department and Mazda sales and service departments using the KeyNet Plus feature.
 KeyNet Plus holds each department accountable by showing where the keys and vehicles are located within the dealership.
-The automotive group has been a Reynolds and Reynolds POWER client for 16 years and utilizes the KeyTrak interface to provide increased key management throughout the dealership.

 Since Russell & Smith began using KeyTrak several years ago, its problems with keeping track of keys and vehicles have been greatly reduced.
 Automatically tracking keys has eliminated car theft, which was a major issue at the dealership, and made interactions with insurance companies smoother.